 Hospital-acquired pneumonia is an infection of the lungs that occurs during a hospital stay.
 This type of pneumonia can be very severe.
 Sometimes it can be fatal.

 Hospital-acquired pneumonia can also be spread by health care workers, who can pass germs from their hands or clothes from one patient to another.
-That is why hand-washing, wearing gowns, and using other safety measures is so important in the hospital.
+This is why hand-washing, wearing gowns, and using other safety measures is so important in the hospital.

 Tests to check for hospital-acquired pneumonia may include: